 Hey there readers!
 I hope everyone is having a wonderful week.
 It seems I have caught a cold which has left me pretty tired.
-I’ve literally been falling asleep at night with a book open on my chest.
-I’m slowly on the mend so I’m trying to make the time to catch up on my reading.
+I’ve literally been falling asleep at night reading with a book open on my chest.
+I’m slowly on the mend so I’m trying to take the time to catch up on my reading.

 So, on that note, check out my latest reading list.
+Happy reading!

 by Lyra Selene